Scotts Weed and Feed Instructions: When, How and Spreader Settings (2026)

 Within the Scotts portfolio, the Turf Builder line offers several weed and feed-adjacent products:

 There are also clear cases where you should not use weed and feed products.
 Newly seeded lawns are a primary example.
-Most labels advise waiting until new grass has been mowed at least 2 or 3 times before using broadleaf herbicides.
-This often means 6 to 8 weeks after germination.
+Scotts puts this on the bag: for Weed & Feed₃ and Weed & Feed₅, new lawns should be mowed at least 4 times before an application.
+That often means 6 to 8 weeks after germination.
 Using weed and feed earlier can injure tender seedlings.
 You should also avoid weed and feed on dormant or heavily stressed lawns, such as those in summer drought or suffering active disease like brown patch.
 In addition, some warm-season grasses are temporarily sensitive to certain herbicides during spring green-up or periods of extreme heat, so always confirm your grass and read the label for specific restrictions.

 The first step in choosing the right Scotts weed and feed is to identify whether you have a cool-season or warm-season lawn, and ideally which specific grass species or mix you are growing.
 This matters because some herbicide and fertilizer combinations that are safe on tall fescue could damage St. Augustinegrass, and vice versa.